jasonbot/weblog/content/weblog/babys-first-rag.md

 ## Not Very Good End Results

-Well this was signficiantly dumber than I had feared:
+Well this was significantly dumber than I had feared:

 ```
 Me:> What do you think about peer pressure?